 Comprehensive Guide to RDD in PySpark

 You should already be familiar with the basics of PySpark.
-For a refresher, check out our Getting Started with PySparks guide.
+For a refresher, check out our Getting Started with PySpark guide.

 What is a RDD?

 PySpark operates on big data by partitioning the data into smaller subsets spread across multiple machines.
 This allows for parallelisation, and this is precisely why PySpark can handle computations on big data efficiently.
 Under the hood, PySpark uses a unique data structure called RDD, which stands for resilient distributed dataset.
 In essence, RDD is an immutable data structure in which the data is partitioned across a number of worker nodes to facilitate parallel operations:

 In the diagram above, a single RDD has 4 partitions that is distributed across 3 worker nodes with the second worker node holding 2 partitions.
 By definition, a single partition cannot span across multiple worker nodes.
 This means, for instance, that partition 2 can never partially reside in both worker node 1 and 2 - the partition can only reside in either of worker node 1 or 2.
 The Driver node serves to coordinate the task execution between these worker nodes.

 Transformations and actions

 There are two operations we can perform on a RDD: